cmkcoin/sentinel/README.md

-# Dash Sentinel
+# CMK Sentinel

 An all-powerful toolset for Dash.

 [![Build Status](https://travis-ci.org/cmkcoin/sentinel.svg?branch=master)](https://travis-ci.org/cmkcoin/sentinel)

-Sentinel is an autonomous agent for persisting, processing and automating Dash V12.1 governance objects and tasks, and for expanded functions in the upcoming Dash V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating CMK V12.1 governance objects and tasks.

-Sentinel is implemented as a Python application that binds to a local version 12.1 cmkd instance on each Dash V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 12.1 cmkd instance on each CMK V12.1 Masternode.

 This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.